-\begin{proposition} Let $\mathbb{M}\subseteq\mathbb{N}$.
-There is no parent CoP $\mathcal{C}(n,\mathbb{M})$ admitting embedding with $\vert\mathcal{C}(n,\mathbb{M})\vert\geq 4$ such that all its children are childless. \end{proposition} \begin{proof} Because of Proposition \ref{P-child-embedding} the children admit aligned embedding.
-And since the parent CoP has at least $4$ children there are because of Proposition \ref{breaker} at least $2$ children with generators $>n$.
-Because the children admit aligned embedding then holds for a child $\mathcal{C}(s,\mathbb{M})$ with $s>n$
+\begin{proof} By Proposition \ref{P-child-embedding} the children admit an aligned embedding.
+Since the parent CoP has at least $4$ children, there are (by Proposition \ref{breaker}) at least $2$ children with generators $>n$.
+Because the children admit an aligned embedding, we get for a child $\mathcal{C}(s,\mathbb{M})$ with $s>n$

-Hence there are at least two children with more than $4$ own children and hence not childless. \end{proof}
+Hence, there are at least two children with more than $4$ own children and hence not childless. \end{proof}

-\begin{remark} Next we launch an important result that will certainly have significant offshoots throughout our studies.
-Very roughly, it tells us that we can always partition any complete family into incomplete families with equal dilation between the members. \end{remark}
+Here, we show that one can always partition any complete family into incomplete families with equal dilation between the members.

-\begin{lemma}[Regularity lemma] The offspring of a CoP $\mathcal{C}(n,\mathbb{M})$ can be partitioned into incomplete families with equal scale dilation between sequence of successive embedding. \end{lemma}
+\begin{lemma}[The regularity lemma] The offspring of a CoP $\mathcal{C}(n,\mathbb{M})$ can be partitioned into incomplete families with equal scale dilation between their sequence of successive embeddings. \end{lemma}

-\begin{proof} If there exist no embedding among the children of the parent $\mathcal{C}(n,\mathbb{M})$, then obviously we have a partition into a one member incomplete family and the dilation in each family is trivial.
-Let us assume $\mathcal{C}(s_1,\mathbb{M})\subset \mathcal{C}(s_2,\mathbb{M})\subset \cdots \subset \mathcal{C}(s_k,\mathbb{M})$ for $k\geq 2$ be a sequence of children of the parent $\mathcal{C}(n,\mathbb{M})$ with equal scale dilation between successive embedding.
-If the sequence is all of the children of the parent $\mathcal{C}(n,\mathbb{M})$ then the parent must be inserted in virtue of Corollary \ref{C-children-chain} in the middle of the offset chain.
-Now let us remove from the chain the parent $\mathcal{C}(n,\mathbb{M})$ with the two closest children.
-Then we obtain a partition of collection of children in the embedding into two sub-chains of embedding with equal scale dilation between successive children, those to the left of the children closest to the parent $\mathcal{C}(n,\mathbb{M})$ and to the right of the children closest to the parent $\mathcal{C}(n,\mathbb{M})$.
-For the sequence removed from the a priori sequence of children given below
+\begin{proof} If there are no embedding among the children of the parent $\mathcal{C}(n,\mathbb{M})$, then we have a partition into one-member incomplete family and the dilation in each family is trivial.
+We now assume that $\mathcal{C}(s_1,\mathbb{M})\subset \mathcal{C}(s_2,\mathbb{M})\subset \cdots \subset \mathcal{C}(s_k,\mathbb{M})$ for $k\geq 2$ is a sequence of children of the parent $\mathcal{C}(n,\mathbb{M})$ with equal scale dilation between successive embedding.
+If the sequence is all of the children of the parent $\mathcal{C}(n,\mathbb{M})$, then the parent must be inserted (by Corollary \ref{C-children-chain}) in the middle of the offset chain.
+Now, we remove from the chain the parent $\mathcal{C}(n,\mathbb{M})$ with the two closest children.
+Hence, we obtain a partition of collection of children in the embedding into two sub-chains of embedding with equal scale dilation between successive children, those to the left of the children closest to the parent $\mathcal{C}(n,\mathbb{M})$ and to the right of the children closest to the parent $\mathcal{C}(n,\mathbb{M})$.
+For the sequence removed from the sequence of children given below